From: EPI Inc. Contact: tech@epi-eng.com

 2. GRID - A series of short articles on interesting subjects including: Developments in KERS; Dyno results of Cup engines at Daytona; NHRA controversy over allowed nitro %; Ducati in AMA Superbike.

-3. The Winning Edge - A discussion of combustion analysis and the development of Cup engines, with Dr. Andy Rudolph, former GM / RYR / Hendrick / BDR and now ECR combustion wizard, by Ian Bamsey.
+3. The Winning Edge - A discussion of combustion analysis and the development of Cup engines, with Dr. Andy Randolph, former GM / RYR / Hendrick / BDR and now ECR combustion wizard, by Ian Bamsey.

 4. Taking Stock - A discussion of the new stock-block-based LMP engines and their impact on Le Mans racing.